 Find the Common Thread

 While certain problems will prove unique to specific clients, many will be more universal.
-As you identify these trends, you can adjust your marketing strategies and re-evaluate product offerings to address these common pain points and make customers happier across the board.
+As you identify these trends, adjust your marketing strategies and re-evaluate product offerings to address these common pain points and make customers happier across the board.

-Try These Suggestions
+Try These Example Questions

 Now let’s look at a few general examples of open-ended questions you can tweak and use for pain point discovery in any industry.
 We’ve also included a marketing-specific answer for each question to give you an idea of how one of these conversations might go.